Priscillariese/SerenattoBistroCafe/README.md

-# Serenatto Cafe & Bistro - Landscaping Page
+# Serenatto Cafe & Bistro - Landing Page

 Welcome to Serenatto Cafe & Bistro - Landscaping Page!
 This project is a web page created using Figma, Bootstrap, HTML, CSS, and JavaScript.
 Additionally, it features support for the dark mode.

 ## Overview

-Serenatto Cafe & Bistro is a landscaping page that combines functionality and design to showcase information about an imaginary cafe and bistro, with a focus on the surrounding landscape.
+Serenatto Cafe & Bistro is a landing page that combines functionality and design to showcase information about an imaginary cafe and bistro, with a focus on the surrounding landscape.
 With a modern and elegant design, this page is perfect for promoting a cozy and inviting atmosphere.

 ## Technologies Used